-How to get credit for the rent you pay:
+How to get credit for the rent you pay

 If you regularly pay your rent on time and in full, you can have your good payment history reported to credit bureaus to help raise your credit score through a rent-reporting service.
-Know that any rent-reporting services will require a fee for the service, which is usually paid on a monthly basis.
+Know that any rent-reporting services could require a fee for the service, which is usually paid on a monthly basis.